 - 1 SafAle US05 Yeast

 - Wash the rice and then add at least 2 litres of water.

 - Leave to soak in a fridge overnight.

 - Rinse and then boil for 20 minutes.

 - Drain the rice and then leave it to cool.

-- Place the tied nylon bag into a 3 gallon fermentation vessel.
+- Add the rice and the koji to the nylon bag.
+Place the tied nylon bag into a 3 gallon fermentation vessel.